 Here are the latest COVID-19 numbers confirmed Monday in Washington state

-The Washington state Department of Health reported 1,042 new COVID-19 cases and 18 deaths Monday.
+The Washington state Department of Health reported 526 new COVID-19 cases and nine deaths Monday.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.